 Step 3: Price Negotiation

 If a treatment has been recommended for funding by CADTH the provinces will then start to negotiate the price and the terms of sale with the pharmaceutical company.
 The pan-Canadian pharmaceutical Alliance (pCPA) is an alliance of provincial and federal governments who work together to negotiate these terms with the pharmaceutical company.
-The pCPA has been considering Luxturna for several months.
+The pCPA concluded negotiations with the pharmaceutical company in September 2022.

 Step 4: Your Provincial Ministry of Health & Federal drug programs

 Each province has their own Public Drug Plan.
-Once the negotiation has been completed, each province makes a final decision to fund a drug and enters into its own separate agreement with the drug manufacturer.
-This process hasn’t yet started for Luxturna
+Once the p-CPA negotiation has been completed, each province makes a final decision to fund a drug.